Legal deposit: Hong Kong

 Under section 3 of the Books Registration Ordinance the publisher of a new book shall, within one month after the book is published, printed, produced or otherwise made in Hong Kong, deliver to the Secretary for Broadcasting, Culture and Sport free of charge five copies of the book.

 A person who contravenes such requirement shall be guilty of an offence and shall be liable on conviction to a fine of HK$2000.

 The secretary is required to send one copy to the City Hall Library, which was the main library of the previous Urban Council or such other library as he may approve.

 This requirement did not include any library under the previous Regional Council (another municipal council in Hong Kong), and was not amended since the Hong Kong Central Library was open and replaced the City Hall Library as the main library for the whole territory.

+Hungary

+Six copies of all print and electronic media published in Hungary must be submitted to the appropriate national repository.
+Printed works are deposited at the Hungarian National Library, video materials go to the Hungarian National Film Archive, and radio and television broadcast media are sent to the National Audiovisual Archive.

 Iceland

-In Iceland, four copies of any published, printed, material must be sent to the National and University Library of Iceland in Reykjavík, three of which will be kept there, and one of which will be kept at Amtsbókasafnið á Akureyri in Akureyri.
+In Iceland, four copies of any published, printed material must be sent to the National and University Library of Iceland in Reykjavík, three of which will be kept there, and one of which will be kept at Amtsbókasafnið á Akureyri in Akureyri.
 If fewer than 50 copies are made only two are required.

 India

-The Delivery of Books Act 1954 enacted by the Indian parliament regulates the deposit of books published in India to the National Library of India, Kolkata and three other libraries namely, Connemara Public Library, Chennai; Central Library, Mumbai and the Delhi Public Library.
+The Delivery of Books Act 1954 enacted by the Indian parliament regulates the deposit of books published in India to four National Depository Centres, including the National Library of India, Kolkata; Connemara Public Library, Chennai; Central Library, Mumbai and the Delhi Public Library.
 The Act was amended in 1956 to include periodicals and newspapers.
 The Indian National Bibliography is compiled on the receipt of books received under Delivery of Books Act at the National Library, Kolkata.